django/django/docs/generics.rst

 remember, though, your channel names cannot change during runtime and must always be the same for as long as your process runs.

-``BaseConsumer`` and all other generic consumers than inherit from it provide two instance variables on the class:
+``BaseConsumer`` and all other generic consumers that inherit from it provide two instance variables on the class:

 * ``self.message``, the :ref:`Message object <ref-message>` representing the